 Supervision of secondees is important to ensure that they are contributing positively to the capacity of their host organisation, rather than being a drain on resources.
 A well supervised secondment is a fantastic opportunity to develop the skills of the lawyer on secondment that will benefit the firm on their return.

 While secondees’ time and the details of the work they do will generally be recorded, monitored and supervised by the firm while they are on secondment, their work will usually be directly supervised by the host organisation’s solicitors.
 The secondment agreement should set out the supervision arrangements.
+It is also important to check the remote supervision requirements of the Law Society of which the secondee is a member if some or all of the secondment will be remotely supervised by the host organisation.
+For example, as at September 2022, the Law Society of Victoria required approval to be sought in advance if a lawyer with a restricted practicing certificate was supervised by someone in a different location or law practice.

 It is helpful if both the secondee and the host organisation maintain contact with the firm about how the secondment is going, to provide opportunities for the host organisation to alert the firm to any issues with the secondment.
 Secondees should also be encouraged to monitor firm emails during the secondment, to help maintain their connection to their work and team at the firm.

 Some secondment arrangements integrate the host organisation’s performance management of secondees with the performance processes of the firm.
-At the very least, the pro bono coordinator should touch base on a regular basis, and debrief with both the secondee and the supervisor at the host organisation once the secondment has been completed.
+At the very least, the pro bono manager should touch base on a regular basis, and debrief with both the secondee and the supervisor at the host organisation once the secondment has been completed.

 TRAINING AND SUPPORT